javabrown/consumer_profile/README.md

 Consumer-Profile API
 ====================

-This HATEOAS Driven REST-3 APIs project I created as part of **ConsumerReport** interview assignment.
-It servers CRUD operation on UserProfile Resource.
+This HATEOAS Driven REST-3 APIs application.
+I developed this project as part of my **ConsumerReport Inc.** assignment.
+It serves CRUD operation on UserProfile Resource.

 Following tools and technology I have used:

 * Java 8
-* SpringBoot 2.1
+* SpringBoot 2.1 & Spring HATEOAS 0.25.2
 * JPA & H2Database
 * Springfox-swagger 2.9
 * AWS ECS, Docker, ECR